Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/how-to/_demonstrating_proof_of_possession.md

 Enabling the [`proof_of_possession_dpop`](/hub/kong-inc/openid-connect/configuration/#config-proof_of_possession_dpop) configuration option in the plugin helps to ensure that the supplied access token belongs to the client by verifying its binding with the client certificate provided in the request.

-The DPoP are supported by the following auth methods:
+DPoP is supported by the following auth methods:

 - [JWT Access Token Authentication](/hub/kong-inc/openid-connect/how-to/authentication/jwt-access-token/)
 - [Introspection Authentication](/hub/kong-inc/openid-connect/how-to/authentication/introspection/)